XuanHiepp/legal-semantic-search/README.md

 INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)
 ```

-Since the port is mapped as 8501:8501 in docker-compose.yml, you can open your browser and access the application at:
+Since the port is mapped as 8000:8000 in docker-compose.yml, you can open your browser and access the the Swagger API screen at:
 http://localhost:8000/docs or http://127.0.0.1:8000/docs

 ## Example Query.